 - Commercial production of Artemia commenced following FRDC investment in utilising salt ponds in the production of cysts.
 Subsequently the FRDC, jointly with Cognis Australia Pty Ltd and the WA Department of Fisheries, won an award in the 'Developing the Economy' category of the WA Premier's Awards. - Following adoption of FRDC research by the Commission for the Conservation of Antarctic Marine Living Resources, the Patagonian Toothfish fishery was acknowledged as one of the world's leading sustainable fisheries. - In the Commonwealth gillnet fishery, fisheries scientists had identified sea-lion interactions as a major problem.
 A partnership of the FRDC, fisheries management agencies, environment departments and NGOs in on-boat research led to the interactions being significantly reduced. - A \$1.9 million investment in targeted recreational fishing research resulted from DAFF engaging the FRDC to manage the Recreational Fishing Industry Development Strategy.
 Building capacity in the recreational sector and acquiring data to support decision-making in recreational fisheries management were the strategy's two main priorities.
+[See 2022-23: Valuing fishing and aquaculture sectors].

-The seafood industry's determined AGVP was \$2.25 bn, of which wild-catch was \$1.29 bn and aquaculture \$0.96 bn.
+The seafood industry's determined AGVP was \$2.25b, of which wild-catch was \$1.29b and aquaculture \$0.96b.